 The Florida Fish and Wildlife Conservation Commission completed a benchmark stock assessment for hogfish in 2014 (SEDAR 37 2014).
 The South Atlantic Council's Scientific and Statistical Committee (SSC) reviewed the assessment and provided fishing level recommendations in October 2014.
-Based on genetic evidence, the SSC supported treating hogfish in the South Atlantic as two stocks: Georgia through North Carolina (GA-NC) and Florida Keys/East Florida (FLK/EFL).
+Based on genetic evidence (Seyoum et al. 2015), the SSC supported treating hogfish in the South Atlantic as two stocks: Georgia through North Carolina (GA-NC) and Florida Keys/East Florida (FLK/EFL).
 For the FLK/EFL stock, the SSC considered the benchmark assessment to represent the best available science and recommended it for use in management.
 The SSC did not consider assessment results for the GA-NC stock sufficient to determine stock status and inform management decisions.
-The SEFSC concurred with the SSC's determinations.
+The Southeast Fisheries Science Center concurred with the SSC's determinations.